Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 3. Features of Thousand Islands National Park

-- If you are new to the place then there is a visitor centre which provides you with information about the park, accessible routes, hiking trails, boating areas, picnic areas, campsites, services provided by the park, and interpretive programs.
+• If you are new to the place, a visitor center provides information about the park, accessible routes, hiking trails, boating areas, picnic areas, campsites, services provided by the park, and interpretive programs.

-- This park plays an important role in encouraging sustainable lifestyles, protecting vegetation and wildlife, and saving various ecosystems.
-The Biosphere Reserve was established by United Nations in 2002 in collaboration with the governing body National Parks Canada.
+• This park encourages sustainable lifestyles, protects vegetation and wildlife, and saves various ecosystems.
+The United Nations established the Biosphere Reserve in 2002 in collaboration with the governing body National Parks Canada.

 4. The Climate of Thousand Islands National Park

 The climate of Thousand Island National Park is moderate due to the presence of great lakes and valleys.
-The temperature from Jan to Feb remains around -8 degree celsius.
+The temperature from January to February remains around -8 degrees Celsius.
 These are the coldest months.
 You can also see snowfall during these months.

-In the month of April and May, the temperature reaches 12 to 13 degrees Celsius.
+In April and May, the temperature reaches 12 to 13 degrees Celsius.
 The maximum temperature remains is 21-degree Celsius.
 The average frost-free period on this island is 160 days a year.

-The best time to visit this national park is from March to May and from September to November.
-If you want to enjoy the snowfall here ten you can visit in December, January and February.
+The best time to visit this national park is from March to May and September to November.
+If you want to enjoy the snowfall here, you can visit in December, January, and February.

 5. Vegetation of Thousand Islands National Park

-Thousand Islands National Parks is very rich in vegetation.
-In the year 1997, it was named the highest ecological impairment level.
+Thousand Islands National Park is very rich in vegetation.
+In 1997, it was named the highest ecological impairment level.
 It owns many different species of herbs, shrubs, plants, trees, bushes, climbers, and creepers.

-The most common species of plant which you can explore are meadow buttercup, wild radish, yellow mignonette, prickly wild rose, sweetbrier, American blackberry, curly dock, red elderberry, purple pitcher plant, side flowering skullcap, Canadian buffalo berry, summer savoury, and many more.
+The most common species of plant that you can explore are meadow buttercup, wild radish, yellow mignonette, prickly wild rose, sweetbrier, American blackberry, curly dock, red elderberry, purple pitcher plant, side flowering skullcap, Canadian buffalo berry, summer savory, and many more.

 6. Wildlife of Thousand Islands National Park